Essential Components of Financial Statements

 1. Balance Sheet

-A Balance Sheet is a statement of the assets, liabilities, and capital of an organization at one particular point in time.
-This statement gives an idea as to what the company owns and owes and also the amount of shareholding.
+A Balance Sheet is a statement of an organization's assets, liabilities, and capital at one particular time.
+This statement gives an idea of what the business owns and owes and the shareholding amount.
 The critical components of this statement are as below.

 • Assets: